MinTTT/pymmc/README.md

 a package of MMCoreJ wrap of python, and some third-party devices which have a clear documented SDK was designed python interface for efficiency reasons.

 Third-party devices including:
 * Prior SDK python interface
-* Andor sCMOS CDD camera
+* Andor sCMOS camera
+* Arduino for sync of camera and light source.